-Maths PP Maths non- PP English PP English non-PP Science PP Science non-PP
+Maths PP Maths non-PP English PP English non-PP Science PP Science non-PP

-Year 7 1.9 2.3 1.6 1.8 1.9 2.1
+Year 7 2.6 2.5 2.1 2.4 2.2 2.2

-Year 8 1.9 1.9 1.2 2.4 2.0 2.5
+Year 8 2.1 2.3 2.2 2.6 2.2 2.5

-Year 9 2.2 2.4 1.7 1.8 2.2 2.3
+Year 9 1.6 1.7 2.4 2.6 2.4 2.7

-- There are gaps in progress in years 7 for all core subjects - Year 8 shows gaps in English and science - Year 9 shows that gaps are closing with maximum of 0.2 difference - Year 7 average reading age of PP students is 8 years 9 months and non-PP students is 9 years 7 months - Year 8 average reading age of PP students is 10 years and non-PP students is 10 years 6 months - Year 9 average reading age of PP students is 11 years 7 months and non-PP students is 11 years 5 months - Year 10 internal professional predictions following assessments suggested that the performance of disadvantaged students was significantly below those of their non PP counterparts in the cohort, with a gap of -0.57.
-The Ebacc entry for the year 10 cohort is significantly higher than the year 11 rising from 1% to 17% of the cohort.
+- There are gaps in progress in years 7 for Maths and also for English, however for English the PP students are exceeding their counterparts. - Year 8 show gaps in all core subjects, however PP students are exceeding their counterparts in all core subjects. - Year 9 show gaps in all core subjects, however PP students are exceeding their counterparts in all core subjects. - Year 7 average reading age of PP students is 9 years 8 months and non-PP students is 10 years - Year 8 average reading age of PP students is 10 years 9 months and non-PP students is 10 years 6 months, showing PP students exceeding peers - Year 9 average reading age of PP students is 9 years 9 months and non-PP students is 10 years 10 months - Year 10 internal professional predictions following assessments suggested that the performance of disadvantaged students was below those of their non-PP counterparts in the cohort, with a gap of -0.19.
+The Ebacc entry for the year 10 cohort is significantly higher than the year 11 rising from 17% to 26% of the cohort.

 Our assessment of the reasons for these outcomes in the last academic year are still due to the long-term impact of Covid-19, which disrupted all subject areas to varying degrees.
 Whilst students returned to school without the same disruption last year and interventions were put into place for our most disadvantaged students the previous impact had larger than usual gaps to fill.
+We also found that in year 11 COVID interruptions had an impact on behaviour and attitudes and despite interventions this didn't close the gaps as intended.

 At KS3 interventions were used for numeracy, reading and writing.
-We also use the NTP Tuition partners to provide small group tutoring for students in maths and English to support the closing of gaps that there were between PP and non-PP students.
-We used the data above does evidence this in certain year groups in particular year 9.
-School Led Tutoring was used to support students in KS4 in a range of subjects, led by both internal and external staff, the predominant focus of this was aimed at KS4 students and we did find in year 11 a reduced gap between PP and non-PP compared to 2019.
+Staff in KS3 lessons were asked to have PP students as a focus of their quality first teaching within lessons, the data above suggests this was impactful particularly in years 8 and 9.
+In year 10 there is a predicted smaller gap between PP students and their non-PP counterparts compared to the last year 11 cohort.

-Attendance whole school was 90.5%.
-For PP students it was 86.5%.
+Attendance whole school was 89.5%.
+For PP students it was 82.1%.
 Attendance was still impacted by Covid-19 during the academic year as absences contributed to overall attendance even though they could not be avoided due to isolation periods.
 Our FLO worked to support students return to school and alleviate any anxieties that students may have had.
+Reward schemes were used for PP students with poorer attendance and there was impact seen for the targeted students during this.
+This will continue this academic year.